-Independent Auditors' Report to the Shareholders of Al-Ahleia Insurance Company S.A.K.P. (continued)
+INDEPENDENT AUDITORS' REPORT TO THE SHAREHOLDERS OF AL-AHLEIA INSURANCE COMPANY S.A.K.P. (continued)

-Report on the Audit of the Consolidated Financial Statements (continued) Key Audit Matters (continued)
+Report on the Audit of the Consolidated Financial Statements (continued)

-technical reserves.
+Key Audit Matters (continued)

+b) Insurance and Reinsurance Technical Reserves Insurance and reinsurance technical reserves include: ("Outstanding Claims reserve" or "OCR"), ("Unearned Premiums Reserve" or "UPR"), ("Life Mathematical Reserve" or "LMR") and ("Incurred But Not Reported reserve" or "IBNR").
+As at 31 December 2017, the Group has significant insurance and reinsurance technical reserves.
 As disclosed in Note 2.5 to the consolidated financial statements, the determination of these reserves involves significant judgment over uncertain future outcomes, including primarily the timing and ultimate full settlement of long term policyholder liabilities.
 The Group uses different models to calculate the insurance and reinsurance contract liabilities.
-The complexity of the models may give rise to errors as a result of inadequate/incomplete data or the design or application of the models.

 Economic assumptions such as investment return and interest rates and actuarial assumptions such as mortality, morbidity and customer behavior, along with Groups historical claims data are key inputs used to estimate these long-term liabilities.
-Due to the significance of estimation uncertainty associated with the determination of the insurance technical reserves, this is considered a key audit matter.
+Due to the significance of estimation uncertainty associated with the determination of the insurance and reinsurance technical reserves, this is considered a key audit matter.

 The Group uses the work of a management's specialist, and an external independent actuary for the determination of LMR and reinsurance liabilities.
 Our audit procedures focused on evaluating the competence, capabilities and objectivity of the management's specialist and evaluating their work, which involved analyzing the rationale for the economic and actuarial assumptions used by the managements of the Group along with comparison to applicable industry benchmarks.
-We also used our internal actuarial expert to assist us in evaluating the key inputs and assumptions.
+We also used our internal actuarial specialists were part of our audit team to assist us in evaluating the key inputs and assumptions.

 For other insurance technical reserves, the management uses the work of their specialist to assess the liabilities.
-We have performed test of controls in place, checked the design and the operating effectiveness and assessed the validity of management's liability adequacy testing to obtain reasonable assurance that the liabilities are adequate as compared to the expected future contractual obligations.
-Our work on the liability adequacy tests included assessing the accuracy of the historical data used, and reasonableness of the projected cash flows and assumptions adopted, in the context of both the Group and industry experience and specific product features.
+Our audit procedures focused on evaluating the competence, capabilities and objectivity of the management's specialist and evaluating their work.
+In addition, we have performed test of controls in place, checked the design and the operating effectiveness and assessed the validity of management's liability adequacy testing to obtain reasonable assurance that the liabilities are adequate as compared to the expected future contractual obligations.
+Our work on the liability adequacy tests on a sample basis included assessing the accuracy of the historical data used, and reasonableness of the projected cash flows and assumptions adopted, and recalculating the non-life insurance technical reserves on a sample basis, in the context of both the Group and industry experience and specific product features.